How to Evaluate New Altcoins Before Investing

 Decision: Score 4.2/5.
 Allocate a small initial position and DCA into milestone-driven increases (e.g., when audited product reaches 10k DAU).

-Case study — TokenZ (hypothetical failure / rug pull)
+Case study — TokenZ (hypothetical failure / sudden project collapse)

 Summary: TokenZ launched with heavy hype and anonymous founders.